Begin Working with Herbs (Part 1)

 - 2What herb/concoction it is.
 Dangers and Warnings.Label everything.

-- 3Especially look for colored glass, textured bottles and different shapes and sizes.Collect interesting bottles and jars.
+- 3Especially look for coloured glass, textured bottles and different shapes and sizes.Collect interesting bottles and jars.

 - 1Tea steeped for ten minutes.
 Only good up to 24 hours in the fridge.Infusion.Advertisement